 Going to ‘Wizarding World’ and ‘Leavesden Studios’, the most sacred ritual is having a few glasses of butterbeer.
 It’s safe to say I walked in with massive expectations.
 When Harry first drinks this magical elixir in Harry Potter and the Prisoner of Azkaban, he instantly believes it to be the most delicious thing he has ever tasted.
 It also seemed to warm up every bit of him.
 Honestly, I wanted that.

-This is served ice-cold, so the warning up bit was not going to be possible.
+This is served ice-cold, so the warming up bit was not going to be possible.
 I’m good with that.
 It had to, however, be the best thing I’ve ever tasted.
-You’re wondering if it was now right?
-I ended up, willingly, drinking 3, full to the brim glasses.
+You’re wondering if it was now, right?
+I ended up, willingly, drinking three, full to the brim glasses.
 With that contentment, I also willingly skipped dinner.
 I’ll give you a minute to let the shock from that last revelation subside.

 The Magical Brew

 The very first thing that you experience is the intoxicating aroma that wafts up as it is placed in front of you.
 Gentle yet commanding, the vanilla intermingles with the coffee, yet both welcome and bend to the butter.
 The next you acknowledge is the colour.
 Crisp and effervescing liquid gold.
 You then appreciate and sit in awe of the thick layer of foam laid in top.
 Somehow it manages to be imposing and gorgeously full.
 You’ve waited enough now, it’s time to take a taste.